 Queensland had the highest death toll of any colony thanks to the Native Police.
 White officers led “tamed” blacks from other regions on outings of “dispersals”.
-Dispersing was euphemistic language and meant exactly what the Rockhampton Bulletin and the Queenslander newspaper wanted it to mean: killing as many of a dangerous enemy as possible, without remorse and without telling anybody about it.
+Dispersing was euphemistic language and meant exactly what the Rockhampton Bulletin and the Queenslander newspaper said: killing as many of a dangerous enemy as possible, without remorse and without telling anybody about it.

-Despite a board of inquiry neither Bullfrog nor the revenge party were ever charged for murder.
-History’s silence helped Governments implement paternalistic assimilation policies that tore black families apart.
+Despite a board of inquiry neither Bullfrog nor the revenge party were ever charged with murder.
+History’s silence helped governments implement paternalistic assimilation policies that tore black families apart.
 Those that didn’t live in shanties at the edge of towns were sent to internment camps like Woorabinda and Barambah while others were farmed off to white families or donated as slave labour to church and other institutions.
-A “Stolen Generation” spent their days try to put together the jigsaw puzzle of their lives.
+A “Stolen Generation” spent their days putting together the jigsaw puzzle of their lives.

-In 1979 a committee was set up to promote a treaty and after three years it took a list of demands to the Government.
-What they wanted was a makarrata, a Yolgnu (NT) word meaning “the end of a dispute and the resumption of normal relations”.
+In 1979 a committee was set up to promote a treaty and after three years it took a list of demands to Canberra.
+They wanted a makarrata, a Yolgnu (NT) word meaning “the end of a dispute and the resumption of normal relations”.
 A makarrata was a covenant to protect indigenous culture, restore land rights, access mining royalties and the right to control their own affairs.
 The Government resisted compensation requirements and would not budge on land rights.
 The makarrata was rejected.
 It took the 1992 High Court Mabo decision to overturn terra nullius and give retrospective validity to traditional land tenure.
 The courts left the politicians scrambling to catch up.

-Paul Keating’s Redfern speech that year remains the closest an Australian prime minister has come to an admission of dispossession.
+Paul Keating’s Redfern speech that year remains the closest an Australian prime minister has come to admitting dispossession.
 His speech celebrating the coming year of the World’s Indigenous People in 1993 talked about a test “which so far we have always failed.”
 Keating said Europeans had brought only devastation and demoralisation to Aboriginal Australia and their plight affected everyone.
 He recognised whites did the dispossessing and their germs and their culture killed Aboriginal people.
 Yet while he diagnosed what happened, he didn’t say how it happened.
-Keating mentioned ‘war’ three times in the speech and each reference was about a European conflict not the Australian one he came close to defining.
+Keating mentioned ‘war’ three times in the speech and each reference was about European conflicts not the Australian one he came close to defining.

 His successor John Howard wanted white Australia relaxed and comfortable and rejected the idea of war.
 Making Australia’s story shameful, Howard said, would only make people apprehensive and despairing about the future.
 He only would admit to a few “black marks” in an otherwise happy history.

 Howard had to deal with the fallout from the 1997 Wik Judgement.
-While neither Mabo nor Wik tackled Cook’s statement of possession, the landmark court cases swept away 200 years of white pastoral leases dominating over native title.
+While neither Mabo nor Wik tackled Cook’s statement of possession, the landmark court cases swept away 200 years of white pastoral leases dominating native title.
 These leases covered nearly half the country, much of it National Party heartland.
-Facing insurrection from his own Coalition partners, his ten point plan compromise allowed ‘pastoral activities’ to continue without interference from native title.
+Facing insurrection from his own Coalition partners, Howard’s ten point plan allowed “pastoral activities” to continue without interference from native title.